bscotch/stitch/docs/gms2-file-structure.md

 intact and simply adds the new one.

-Sorting subimages via the Editor has no impact on the file structure, but does change the `.yy` file: he objects in the `frames` array are are sorted to reflect the order seen in the editor, as are those in `sequence.tracks.keyframes.Keyframes`.
+Sorting subimages via the Editor has no impact on the file structure, but does change the `.yy` file: the objects in the `frames` array are are sorted to reflect the order seen in the editor, as are those in `sequence.tracks.keyframes.Keyframes`.